SDGforskning/sdg-strings/README.md

   - How we have interpreted which research themes should be considered "relevant" to each SDG target
   - Sources we have used to identify search terms and/or define terminology
   - Choices we have made regarding inclusion/exclusion, interpretations or syntax (e.g. truncation)

+For more thoughts about mappings, see also [Rafols, Noyons, Confraria & Ciarli (2021)](https://doi.org/10.31235/osf.io/yfqbd)

 ## Which SDGs and platforms are covered?

 Currently, we are working on 10 of the 17 SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
 The project group is responsible for 8 of these, while an external collaborator is working on the other two.
 If you like our method and could consider contributing, you are welcome to get in touch.